-If any article or publication is of particular interest and/or there is no existing link, please send me an email for further details or view my hire me page for specific information on rates, skills and availability.
+Please note that this portfolio list updates as new articles are published.
+Due to time constrictions, this may take up to 2 weeks to become visible on the site.
+If any article or publication is of particular interest and/or there is no existing link, please contact me for further details or view my hire me page for specific information on rates, skills and availability.

 The real voyage of discovery consists not in seeking new landscapes but in having new eyes. —Marcel Proust